sharannarang/Cleaning_Data_Project/README.md

-# README for Getting and Cleaning Data - Coursera Class project
+# Getting and Cleaning Data - Coursera Class project

 ## Files and organization

 The project contains three files:

-+ run\_analysis.R: R code that performs cleans the data to generate a tidy data set.
++ run\_analysis.R: R code that obtains the data and performs the necessary actions to generate a tidy data set.
-+ README.md: File to explain how-to-use the R code.
++ README.md: File to explain how to use the R code.
 + Codebook.md: Explains the operations performed on the data and the various data frames that are created.

 The files are organized as follows: